• English

 Context and objectives

-The project supports implementation of the UfM GreenerMed Agenda (UfM Environment Agenda) and the Sustainable Blue Economy Roadmap associated, respectively, to the UfM Ministerial Declaration on ENV and CC and the Ministerial Declaration on Sustainable Blue economy.
+The project supports the UfM GreenerMed Agenda and the Sustainable Blue Economy Roadmap, aligned with the UfM Ministerial Declarations on Environment and Climate Change and the Sustainable Blue Economy.

 Location